The Last Samurai: Plot

 A disgusted Algren resigns his post in the Army.
 After defeating Imperial agents sent by Omura to assassinate him, Algren enlists Graham and Katsumoto's men to free their leader.
-During the rescue, Katsumoto's wounded son Nobutada sacrifices himself to allow the others to escape.
+During the rescue, Katsumoto's son Nobutada is gravely wounded, and sacrifices himself to allow the others to escape.

 As the Imperial Army marches to crush the rebellion, a grieving Katsumoto contemplates seppuku, but Algren convinces him to fight and pledges to join the samurai in battle.
 Taka dresses Algren in her late husband's samurai armor, and Katsumoto presents him with a newly forged samurai sword engraved with an inscription dubbing Algren "the warrior in which the old ways have joined the new."

 On the battlefield, Algren and Katsumoto meet with Omura and Bagley for parley; Katsumoto refuses to surrender.
 The samurai use the Imperial Army's overconfidence to lure them into a trap; the ensuing battle inflicts massive casualties on both sides.
 With their numbers dwindling and imminent imperial reinforcements arriving, Katsumoto orders a suicidal cavalry charge on horseback.
 Bagley is slain by Algren, but the samurai are quickly mowed down by Gatling guns.
 Deeply touched and filled with remorse by the slaughter, the Imperial captain (previously trained by Algren) tearfully orders to cease fire.
 Katsumoto, mortally wounded, commits seppuku with Algren's help as the soldiers kneel in respect.

 Later, as trade negotiations conclude, the injured Algren interrupts the proceedings.
 He presents the emperor with Katsumoto's sword and asks him to remember the traditions for which Katsumoto and his fellow samurai fought and died.
 The emperor realizes that while Japan should modernize, it can't forget its own culture and history.
 He rejects the trade offer, and when Omura protests, the emperor silences him with a threat to seize his assets.
 The emperor asks Algren how Katsumoto died, to which Algren responds that he will instead tell the emperor how he lived.
 Algren returns to the village to reunite with Taka.

 Cast

 Tom Cruise (left) and Ken Watanabe play Capt.
 Nathan Algren and Lord Moritsugu Katsumoto respectively.
-Watanabe garnered critical acclaim for performance as Katsumoto, earning a nomination for the Academy Award for Best Supporting Actor.
+Watanabe garnered critical acclaim for his performance as Katsumoto, earning a nomination for the Academy Award for Best Supporting Actor.